pratyakshm/WinRice/doc/WINSTALL.md

 app 1
 app 2
 ```
-If Winstall text file is not located in the same directory as CleanWin, it will launch file picker UI for the user to select the text file.
+If Winstall text file is not located in the same directory as WinRice, it will launch file picker UI for the user to select the text file.
 You may use ``pwd`` to find your current location in terminal.

 ## Examples